wooey/Wooey/README.md

 ## <a name="existing"></a>Installation with existing Django Projects

-    1. Add 'djangui' to INSTALLED_APPS in settings.py
+    1. Add 'djangui' to INSTALLED_APPS in settings.py (and optionally, djcelery unless you wish to tie into an existing celery instance)
     2. Add the following to your urls.py:
        `url(r'^', include('djangui.urls')),`
        (Note: it does not need to be rooted at your site base,